Body corporate manager

 Failing to perform or comply

-To end a manager’s engagement for failing to perform duties, comply with the Act or code of conduct, the body corporate must issue a remedial action notice.
+To end the manager’s engagement for failing to perform duties, comply with the Act or code of conduct, the body corporate must issue a remedial action notice.
 This decision can be made by the committee of the body corporate.

 The remedial action notice must state: